The Atelier Pigment Masterclass

 Woman photographer in Paris

-Atelier Pigment master class is a five-day artistic and cultural experience, offering participants an immersion in the heart of contemporary Parisian photography.
+The Atelier Pigment masterclass is a five-day artistic and cultural experience, immersing participants into the heart of contemporary photography in Paris.

 Limited to 10 participants